 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

-Date: June 18, 2015

-By:/s/ John D. Mendlein
+aTyr Pharma, Inc.

-John D. Mendlein Chief Executive Officer (Principal Executive Officer)
+- By: /s/ John D. Mendlein John D. Mendlein, Ph.D.
+Chief Executive Officer (Principal Executive Officer) - By: /s/ John T. Blake John T. Blake Vice President, Finance (Principal Financial and Accounting Officer)

-By:/s/ Stan Blackburn

-Stan Blackbum Principal Financial and Accounting Officer (Principal Financial and Accounting Officer)

 Index to Exhibits